yutong-xia/yutong-xia.github.io/_pages/about.md

   - /about.html
 ---

 I am Xia Yutong, a master student at [CASA, UCL](https://www.ucl.ac.uk/bartlett/casa) majoring in Smart Cities and Urban Analytics, and I expect to graduate in Dec.
 2021.
-I am actively finding a PhD position and I am interested in spatial data analysis, urban mobility modelling and travel behavior analysis.
+I am actively finding a PhD position and research assistant.I am interested in spatial data analysis, urban computing and travel behavior analysis.

 More information about me can be found in the [CV page](https://yutong-xia.github.io/cv/).